Lou Williams: Philadelphia 76ers (2005–2012)

-After disappointing workout performances, Williams fell to the second round of the draft and was eventually picked 45th overall by the Philadelphia 76ers.
-Williams played sparingly as a rookie, averaging 1.9 points and .3 assists over 30 games.
+Williams was picked in the 2nd round of the draft and 45th overall by the Philadelphia 76ers.
+He played over thirty games in his rookie season, averaging 1.9 points and 0.3 assists.

 The next season, Williams was sent to play for the Fort Worth Flyers of the NBA Development League on November 28, 2006.
 After a good showing in the D-League, and trade rumors surrounding 76ers' starting point guard Allen Iverson, Williams was recalled back to the 76ers' roster on December 8, 2006.

 During the 2007–08 season, Williams averaged 11.3 ppg, 3.2 apg and 2.0 rpg.
 At the end of that season, Williams became a restricted free agent and signed a five-year deal worth $25 million to remain with Philadelphia.

 In game 4 of the first round of the 2011 Eastern Conference Playoffs, Williams hit a go-ahead three-pointer to give the 76ers a win against the Miami Heat, 86–82.
 However, the Sixers ended up losing the series in five games.